nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: No passenger is edited.
 Result box shows error: `This passenger already exists in the GME Terminal.`.
 Command box text turns red.

 1. Editing passenger that is in a Pool.
-    1. Prerequisites: Using sample passengers, list all passengers using the `list` command.
-Multiple passengers in the list.
+    1. Prerequisites: Newly generated sample data is used.
+This can be done by deleting `data/GMEdata.json`.
+All passengers listed using `list`.
+All pools listed using `listPool`.

     1. Test case: `edit 7 n/Kelly`.<br>
        Expected: Name of passenger previously named `Kristen Woo` is changed to `Kelly`.
 Status message shows all the details of `Kelly`. `Trip by Irfan Ibrahim` in Pool list updates to `Roy Balakrishnan, Kelly`.